 Despite having different business models and varying levels of investment (with some backed by individual angels, others by top Silicon Valley VCs), they all have the potential to become a billion-dollar startup in the coming years.
 Read on to see who they are.

 Valuations used in this article are based on post-money figures, unless otherwise stated.

-Another fintech vying for a spot in the unicorn club is Curve, which aims to simplify the way people save and spend money.
-Its technology enables users to combine their existing debit and credit cards into a single card and phone app.
-And since launching in 2015, Curve has shown itself to be popular with investors, raising £141m so far, across eight fundraisings.
+First on our list of soon-to-be unicorn startups is Curve, which aims to simplify the way that people save and spend money.
+The fintech company develops technology which enables users to combine their existing debit or credit cards into a single card and mobile app.
+It also recently launched Curve Flex, a buy now pay later service similar to Klarna.

 Bloom & Wild

 Latest valuation: £505m

 Bloom & Wild is no stranger to innovation, as one of the first companies to bring together the florist and e-commerce industries, developing its distinctive letterbox packaging.
 Customers place orders through Bloom & Wild’s website or mobile app, fresh buds are then delivered through their doors.
 Now one of Europe’s leading online florists, it acquired Dutch flower delivery startup bloomon in April 2021, followed by French company Bergamotte just a few months later.

 Bloom & Wild has repeatedly demonstrated its penchant for growth, pushing its valuation up 413% between October 2018 and January 2021.
 The company attended three accelerators across 2016 and 2017 (Future Fifty, Upscale and the Mayor’s International Business Programme) and has featured on high-growth lists such as The Sunday Times 100.
 Bloom & Wild was most recently valued at £505m, in July 2021, after a £50m equity and loan funding round—in which it saw follow-on investment from MMC Ventures, General Catalyst Partners, and several others.